 We use Genki, a highly acclaimed and best-selling textbook used at NC State University, UNC Chapel Hill, Duke University, and many other colleges [list].
 Often considered the “gold standard” of Japanese language instruction, Genki’s easy-to-follow grammar explanations and accompanying CD-ROM help students develop Japanese skills at their own pace [other characteristics].

-We will be asking all students taking courses utilizing the Genki textbooks (I or II, Second Edition) to also purchase the accompanying Genki workbook (I or II, Second Edition).
+We ask all students taking courses utilizing the Genki textbooks (I or II, Second Edition) to also purchase the accompanying Genki workbook (I or II, Second Edition).
 These are often sold bundled together with their textbook counterparts on online shopping portals such as Amazon and eBay, and are also found in bookstores like Kinokuniya and of course the NC State Bookstores (“Wolfpack Outfitters”).
 Please ensure that the workbook you purchase is indeed the Second Edition, and has the accompanying CD.

 Students in youth courses will have a smooth transition to college Japanese courses.
 Those interested in manga and anime can develop basic skills to understand Japanese spoken by their favorite characters.

 We also offer courses to prepare students for the Japanese Language Proficiency Test, or “JLPT” [more details].
 JLPT certificates serve as acknowledgement of qualification and offer various advantages, such as preferential consideration for employment at Japanese companies, and other companies with connections to Japan.